 - Stage 6: There is recognition that the business needs a more systemised approach to the management of client investment portfolios and starts looking at providers, however many of the providers’ systems don’t exact the methods of the firms’ spreadsheet, which means that the foundation uniqueness of the firm may not be retained threatening brand and cultural identity

-- Stage 7: The business faces a decision of choose to remain on excel which has operational challenges and risks, or move to a more systemised approach and face possible brand and cultural damage – this is not an ideal decision-making environment to be in
+- Stage 7: The business faces a decision of choosing to remain on excel which has operational challenges and risks, or move to a more systemised approach and face possible brand and cultural damage – this is not an ideal decision-making environment to be in

 Does this sound familiar ?

-Introduce Financial Simplicity – a purpose built system that allows firms to bring so many aspects of a firms’ uniqueness and choices to a systemised approach.
+Introduce Financial Simplicity – a purpose-built system that allows firms to bring so many aspects of a firms’ uniqueness and choices to a systemised approach.

 Some people describe our system as a multi-dimensional system that contains hundreds or thousands of spreadsheets that can be configured to suit so many firms unique ways of managing portfolios, not only about them but also about the uniqueness of their individual clients.

 Just imagine if you were using Financial Simplicity ?
 You could retain the uniqueness that defines your unique client experience and value proposition, yet achieve the scalability of a business that excel may hinder you from achieving, a win-win !

 And then imagine what else would change in your world ?
 Would you be able to take on more business without hesitance ?
 Would you be able to be more confident in the ability to make firm wide investment views knowing that they can be implemented quickly and accurately ?
 Would you free yourself from dependencies on key individuals by having a systemised approach that may hold your business decision making back ?